ergo-services/ergo/docs/advanced/observer.md

 ## Everything about one process: Process Details

-Once the table points you at a suspect, the floating detail window tells you everything about it, across four tabs.
+Once the table points you at a suspect, the floating detail window tells you everything about it.
+A header line carries its state, PID, kind, behavior and application, four cards count messages in and out, mailbox depth and wakeups, and four tabs hold the detail.

 The **overview** tab shows two live charts: incoming and outgoing message rates over the last minute, and the depths of the four mailbox queues (Main, System, Urgent, Log).
 Cards below show running time, init time, state time and uptime, the same signals as in the table but plotted over time.
 The parent and leader processes appear as links that open their own windows.

 The **relations** tab reveals how the process is wired into the rest of the system: the aliases it registered, the meta processes it owns, the events it created, and its links and monitors grouped by type (see [Links and Monitors](../basics/links-and-monitors.md)).
 This answers a question that matters before you touch anything: who else is affected if this process terminates.
 Events registered on other nodes can be opened from here as remote event streams.
 From this tab you can also open the process's supervision subtree as a floating tree, with the same colour modes as the application tree, to see where it sits and which branch below it is busy.

-The **inspect** tab shows whatever the process chooses to publish about itself through its `HandleInspect` callback, as live key-value pairs refreshed once a second.
+The **inspect** tab shows whatever the process chooses to publish about itself through its `HandleInspect` callback, as live key-value pairs, refreshed on demand or on an interval you pick, with a filter over the keys.
 If your actor implements that method, it can surface any internal state you care about: queue lengths, cache sizes, open connection counts, the current step of a job.
 This is your own window into a process that the framework cannot see on its own.
 A process that implements nothing says so rather than showing an empty box.

 <details>